vta/wp-print-preview/README.md

 Back in Gravity Forms, select Business Cards to edit the form.
 Under each field, click the dropdown arrow to expand available options.
 Under **Advanced**, check the box next to "Allow field to be populated dynamically".

-In the order that the fields appear in the form, the paramter names are:
+In the order that the fields appear in the form, the parameter names are:
 - job_title
 - first_name
 - last_name     (edited in the same field as first_name)
+- department
 - email
 - address
+- phone
+- email
+- fax

+Once all of the fields are submitted, be sure to hit **Update** on the right hand side to save new field modifications.

+### Dynamic Field Value Retrieval
+**IMPORTANT**
+Similar to previous instructions, please add the below values to the "_Admin Label_" field.
+Field IDs can vary from development and production variables, so to counteract this issue, field values rely on Admin Labels as keys.

+ In the order that the fields appear in the form, the parameter names are:
+ - job_title
+ - name (only 1 value for both First Name and Last Name)
+ - department
+ - email
+ - address
+ - phone
+ - email
+ - fax

 Once all of the above steps are set up correctly, the plugin should function.